antrea-io/antrea/docs/ovs-pipeline.md

 ### CnpIngressRuleTables (85-89)

-These tables are very similar to [CnpEgressRuleTables], but implements the ingress rules of the CNP.
+These tables are very similar to [CnpEgressRuleTables], but implement the ingress rules of the CNP.
 Depending on the tier to which the CNP belongs to, the rules will be installed in a table corresponding to that tier.
 The ingress CNP table to tier mappings is as follows: